 Con Chrisoulis is an Australian and Greek multidisciplinary artist and academic, most famous for his graphic novels, Tales of The Smiths, Dryland, Giant-Size Fascists, and Rebel Rebel.

 Chrisoulis was born in Victoria, Australia to Greek Australian migrants.

-Chrisoulis was born in Victoria (Australia), to Greek Australian migrants.
-Totally self-taught in comics, in 2010 he earned an ISCED Level 4 degree in Film Editing, in 2014 earned a BA (Hons) in Graphic Design at the University of Brighton and in 2015 was awarded a Master of Research in Arts and Cultural Research, during which he experimented on the digital future of the comic book medium.
+Self-taught in the creation and production of comics, in 2010 he earned an ISCED Level 4 degree in Film Editing, in 2014 he earned a BA (Hons) in Graphic Design at the University of Brighton and in 2015 he was awarded a Master of Research in Arts and Cultural Research, during which he experimented on the digital future of the comic book medium.

-In 2002 he formed the group that would eventually publish the Greek independent comics anthology SubArt Comics.
-The group self-published 3 issues collectively and released another 3 issues via Giganto Books.
+In 2002, he formed the group that would eventually publish the Greek independent comics anthology SubArt Comics.
+The group self-published 6 issues collectively.
 As the group imploded in 2005, Chrisoulis and three other members initiated the first 24-hour comic event in Greece; his story was included in the subsequent 24 Hours SubArt Comics collection (2005)

 His graphic novel Dryland, which narrates the violent deaths of most of his ancestors in Interwar Greece, was a finalist at the Myriad Editions' First Fictions competition and was released in 2016 by Markosia Enterprises.

 Singer-songwriter of two concept art bands, Autodivine and the UK-based band Ghosts of Future Past, he has released two illustrated concept albums with linear narratives and post-punk aesthetics.